philbucher/salome-kratos-converter/README.md

  | (__/ _ \ ' \ V / -_) '_|  _/ -_) '_|
   \___\___/_||_\_/\___|_|  \__\___|_|
 ```
 This is a small tool to create mdpa-files form SALOME dat-files.
-It requires the `tkinter` module of Python.

 It does/can **NOT** replace GiD!
 You still have to create a case in GiD and then exchange the *.mdpa-file.

 ## Usage

 ### In SALOME
 1. Create a case in SALOME, including the mesh
 2. Create a SubMesh for each SubModelPart (e.g. Inlet, Dirichlet-BC, ...)
 3. Export the Mesh and each SubMesh to a *.dat-file

+### In the Converter using it directly from Python
+The converter can be directly used from python, see [this example](https://github.com/philbucher/salome-kratos-converter/tree/master/Examples/use_converter_from_python).
+This way the mesh generation can be done automatically, when used together with the "dump script" functionality of Salome.

-### In the Converter
+### In the Converter using the GUI of the Converter
+Note that this requires the `tkinter` module of Python, which should be available by default
 1. Launch the Converter with `python3 converter_salome_kratos.py`
 2. Read each *.dat-file with the **Read Mesh** Button
     * You are offered a selection of entities that is present in the *.dat-file